osism/testbed/README.md

 ### Customisation

+By default, no services are deployed when the stack is created.
+This is customizable.

 The deployment of infrastructure services can be enabled via parameter ``deploy_infrastructure``.

 Without the deployment of the infrastructure services the deployment of OpenStack is not possible.